 Information and technical advice - whether verbal, in writing or by way of trials - are given in good faith but without warranty, and this also applies where proprietary rights of third parties are involved.
 DyStar advice does not release you from the obligation to check its validity and to test DyStar products as to their suitability for the intended processes and uses.
-The application, use and processing of DyStar products and the products manufactured by you on the basis of DyStar technical advice are beyond DyStar's control and, therefore, entirely your own responsibility.
-DyStar products are sold in accordance with our General Conditions of Sale and Delivery.
+The application, use and processing of DyStar products and the products manufactured by you on the basis of DyStar ark of The Ecological and Toxicological Association of Dyes and Organic Pigments Manufacturers (ETAD), Switzerland.

-Bluesign is a registered trademark of The Ecological and Toxicological Association of Dyes and Organic Pigments Manufacturers (ETAD), Switzerland.
+Bluesign is a registered trademark of bluesign technologies ag, Switzerland.

-ETAD is a registered trademark of The Ecological and Toxicological Association of Dyes and Organic Pigments Manufacturers (ETAD), Switzerland. Öko-Tex is a registered trademark of Forschungsinstitut Hohenstein Prof. Dr. Jürgen Mecheels GmbH & Co., KG, Germany.
+Öko-Tex is a registered trademark of Forschungsinstitut Hohenstein Prof. Dr. Jürgen Mecheels GmbH & Co.
+KG.
+Germany.